pandroza/hexaflip-matching-game/README.md

 # hexaflip-matching-game
-Built using HTML, CSS, JAVASCRIPT and HEXAFLIP, using FONT AWESOME Icons This is a simple match the pairs game.
+Built using HTML, CSS, JAVASCRIPT, HEXAFLIP plugin and FONT AWESOME Icons A simple match the pairs, based around Hexaflip.
+The pairs are Icons from Font Awesome.
+Instead of flipping flat cards, you flip Hexaflip Hexes.
+Hexaflip code modified in two ways.
+1: Hexaflip.js has small bit of extra code added so it accepts FA icons inside <a> elements.
+2: Click and dragging on hexes is disabled.
+Otherwise you'd be able to see the hiddden icons and it wouldn't be much of a game.
+Click and drag disabled by adding pointer-events: none to .hexaflip-cube class in CSS